AddressXception/monodroid-samples/android-m/ConfirmCredential/README.md

 Instructions
 ------------

+* Set up a secure lock screen in ‘Settings -> Security -> Screenlock’.
+* Tap the Purchase button and confirm the secure lock screen credentials.

 Build Requirements
 ------------------
 Using this sample requires the Android M Developer Preview and the Xamarin.Android M Web Preview